 The following measures, in addition to fluid administration and transfusion of blood products, help to support the patient hemodynamically in preparation for and during surgical evaluation and treatment, and can be life-saving.
 The option chosen depends on the urgency to control bleeding, the source of bleeding (intrauterine versus extrauterine), and the surgeon's expertise and preference.

-Manual aortic compression — If there is an immediate threat of exsanguination within a few minutes, the surgeon should palpate the aorta a few centimeters superior to the sacral promontory and compress the aorta just proximal to the bifurcation.
+Manual aortic compression — If there is an imminent threat of exsanguination (ie, within a few minutes), the surgeon should compress the aorta against the vertebrae a few centimeters superior to the sacral promontory (figure 1); the bifurcation into the common iliac arteries is just distal to this point.
 This will markedly slow the volume of bleeding and affords a better opportunity for finding and controlling the source of hemorrhage.
-However, to completely isolate the uterus from its blood supply via collaterals, aortic occlusion above the ovarian and inferior mesenteric arteries and below the renal arteries is required.
-(See 'Intermittent aortic occlusion' below.).
+Alternatively, the aorta can be compressed just below the renal arteries, which will minimize collateral flow to the uterus from the ovarian and inferior mesenteric arteries.

-Uterine tourniquet — Tourniquets have been used to control bleeding at myomectomy, and for other types of pelvic hemorrhage, and may be useful as a temporizing measure in PPH [1-3].
-A bladder catheter or Penrose drain is tied tightly around the uterus as low as possible to occlude the uterine vessels in the broad ligaments, and then secured with a clamp.
+Uterine tourniquet — Tourniquets have been used to control bleeding at myomectomy, and for other types of uterine hemorrhage, and may be useful as a temporizing measure in PPH [3-5].
+A bladder catheter or Penrose drain is tied tightly around the uterus as low as possible to occlude the uterine vessels in the broad ligaments, and then secured with a clamp (figure 3).
 A second or third tourniquet can also be applied, as needed.
 (See "Techniques to reduce blood loss during abdominal or laparoscopic myomectomy", section on 'Tourniquets and clamps'.)

 Intrauterine balloon tamponade — Commercially available and improvised devices have been used successfully to tamponade bleeding from the uterine cavity after vaginal or cesarean delivery.
 For each device, the intrauterine balloon is filled until bleeding is controlled; continued excessive bleeding indicates that tamponade is not effective.
 Intrauterine balloon tamponade has been used alone and in combination with uterine compression sutures ("uterine sandwich").
 The technique is described separately.
 (See "Intrauterine balloon tamponade for control of postpartum hemorrhage", section on 'After cesarean delivery'.)